 Your travel budget goes further if you choose to stay outside central Stavanger.
+Here's a review of one cheaper Stavanger hotel option with an unusual location.

-Because of the number of business visitors, Stavanger occasionally suffers from a shortage of hotel rooms during midweek.
-So for my first work visit to Stavanger, my client was forced me to book me into the St. Svithun Vandrerhjem, a hotel inside a hospital!
 I didn't mind at all: It was hot, it was dry, and the opportunity to explore Stavanger on foot was appealing.
 Not to mention the intrigue of staying at a hotel in a hospital!

 Outside was the usual gaggle of smokers (seriously, why are there always so many smokers outside a hospital!?), a couple of wheelchair-bound folk, and a proud mother giving her recently born baby her first glimpse of the outdoors.

 The receptionist was super-efficient and I had my keycard in seconds.
 You need to use the card in the hotel lifts, presumably to stop any confused patients wandering the corridors!
-The room was typically Norwegian: small, clean, functional, but nothing more.

 The view of the hospital grounds was fine, but my room being at a 90 degree angle to the wing meant I could see the windows of several other bedrooms, although even when open the blinds did a reasonable job of ensuring privacy.

 The bathroom as expected was small, but the shower was good, and for me that's one of the biggest plus points a hotel can have.

-The traditional Scandinavian breakfast buffet is included in the room rate and there's a reasonable spread of hams, cheeses, fish, cereals, jams, yoghurts, eggs, breads, juices and of course, as much coffee as you can drink (and Norwegians can drink a lot)
+The traditional Scandinavian breakfast buffet is included in the room rate and there's a reasonable spread of hams, cheeses, fish, cereals, jams, yoghurts, eggs, breads, and juices.
+And of course, there's as much coffee as you can drink (and Norwegians can drink a lot!)

 Together with their families, who inevitably bring young kids with them.
 This part of the hospital is so popular with families there is even an area of the café for children, complete with a huge TV showing cartoons.

 What did this mean?
 Well, unfortunately for me, it meant kids running past my table.
 It also meant newborn babies in plastic trolleys joined their parents for dinner.
 A very bizarre sight!

 The next night I chose the quesadilla.
 Ordering Mexican food in Europe is always a but of a lottery but this time I drew the winning ticket – it was surprisingly big and tasty.

 I can't remember the exact time (bad blogger!) but it's around 7.30pm.
 Not good if you're arriving late or you're unprepared as there is very little alternative nearby other than going into the city centre.